The Legend of Zelda: A Link to the Past (SNES)

 When spawned in most indoor rooms, the sprite doesn't look properly constructed.
 It was later discovered that the Priest ['Sage' in the North American release] sprite and the dialogue tester call the same subroutine to be drawn to the screen.
 The color of the sprite's garb and skin tone is different from that of the priest, however.

-This Hyrulean soldier with a portable cannon is never actually used in the game.
-He's fully coded and functional, and would fit quite well in areas like Agahnim's Tower.
+A Hyrulean soldier with a portable cannon is fully coded and functional, and would fit quite well in areas like Agahnim's Tower.

 Chris Houlihan room